btmonier/example_java_game/README.md

-# JavaGameEngine
+# example_java_game
-A simple 2D game engine written in Java.
+A simple 2D game engine written in Java using AWT and Swing.